7 Best Bathroom Faucets of 2026

 - Pull-down hose adds a maintenance point that traditional faucets do not have — though Delta's hose is rated through years of normal use

-The FORIOUS Waterfall is the right faucet for one specific job: a powder room, feature vanity, or guest bath where the faucet itself is part of the design statement.
+The Ryuwanku Waterfall is the right faucet for one specific job: a powder room, feature vanity, or guest bath where the faucet itself is part of the design statement.
 The open waterfall spout creates a flat sheet of water that is genuinely striking visually — guests notice it the first time they wash their hands, and it elevates an otherwise ordinary bathroom into a designed space.
+It is Amazon’s Choice in the category with more than 3,300 reviews, which is rare validation at this price.

-The matte black finish on the FORIOUS reads as more substantial than the price suggests, and the solid brass body construction with lead-free certification puts it above the chrome-plated zinc alloy that defines the bottom of the bathroom faucet market.
-The single-hole installation with included deck plate fits both modern 1-hole vanities and 3-hole retrofit sinks, and the supply lines and pop-up drain assembly come in the box for a turnkey install.
+The matte black finish reads as more substantial than the price suggests, and the open waterfall design pairs beautifully with white quartz, undermount basins, and modern matte-black hardware.
+The single-hole installation with an included 6-inch deck plate fits both modern 1-hole vanities and 3-hole retrofit sinks, and the supply lines and pop-up drain assembly come in the box for a turnkey 15-minute install.
+The standout spec at this price is the lifetime warranty — almost every budget waterfall faucet ships with a 1-year term, so a lifetime guarantee is a genuine outlier.

-The realistic limitations are real and worth understanding before you commit.
-The open waterfall spout is loud at full flow and splashes more than an aerated stream — particularly in shallow vessel sinks or undermount basins.
-For a primary daily-use bathroom where you and your family wash hands a dozen times a day, the noise and splashing get old.
-For a powder room used by guests once or twice a day, those limitations are completely irrelevant and the visual payoff is worth it.
+The realistic limitations are worth understanding before you commit.
+The open waterfall spout can splash in very small or shallow sinks — Ryuwanku sells a lower 4.3-inch “Short” spout variant specifically to address this, and that is the one to order for a shallow vessel or undermount basin.
+As with any open waterfall design, the flow is more audible than an aerated stream.
+For a primary daily-use bathroom where the family washes hands a dozen times a day, that takes some adjustment; for a powder room used by guests once or twice a day, it is irrelevant and the visual payoff is worth it.

-The cartridge is a non-standard FORIOUS part, which means replacement availability ten years from now depends on the company still being in business.
-For a feature faucet that you might swap for the next trend in five years anyway, this limitation matches the use case.
-For a fixture in your master bathroom that you expect to live with for 20 years, choose a name-brand alternative.
+The cartridge is a branded Ryuwanku part, which means replacement availability ten years from now depends on the company stocking parts.
+For a feature faucet you might swap for the next trend in five years anyway, that limitation matches the use case.
+For a fixture in your master bathroom you expect to live with for 20 years, step up to a name-brand alternative like the Moen Karis or Delta Arvo.

 Pros